LSU Tigers baseball: 2000 national championship

-In 2000, LSU's regular season record was 39–17, and the team went undefeated in the SEC Tournament to earn the #2 National seed in the NCAA Tournament.
+In 2000, LSU's regular season record was 39–17, and the team went undefeated in the SEC tournament to earn the #2 National seed in the NCAA tournament.
 LSU won the Baton Rouge Regional in three games, outscoring opponents 45–4.
 LSU then swept a best-of-three Super Regional against UCLA, winning 8–2 and 14–8.

 LSU began play at the College World Series with a 13–5 win over Texas.
 In game two, LSU defeated USC, 10–4.
 In a close third game, LSU defeated Florida State, 6–3, and advanced to the championship game to face Stanford.

 In the championship game on June 17, Stanford held an early 5–2 lead, but LSU scored three runs in the eighth inning with two home runs.
 LSU reliever Trey Hodges did not allow a run in the top of the ninth, his fourth scoreless inning of the game.
-In the bottom of the ninth, LSU lead the inning off with a single and a walk to bring Brad Cresse to the plate with two runners on base.
+In the bottom of the ninth, LSU led the inning off with a single and a walk to bring Brad Cresse to the plate with two runners on base.
 Cresse, who was 1–12 in the CWS prior to the at bat, hit a line drive single into left field to score Ryan Theriot from second, giving LSU its fifth national championship in 10 years.
 LSU had 5 players named to the All-Tournament team– Blair Barbier, Mike Fontenot, Brad Hawpe, Hodges, and Theriot.
 Hodges was named the Tournament's Most Outstanding Player after finishing the CWS with a 2–0 record and one save.

 LSU finished the 2000 postseason with a 13–0 record and moved to 5–0 all time in national championship games.